Consumer Medicine Information

 How long to take it

-You should not normally stop taking Agrylin Capsules unless your doctor tells you to.
-If Agrylin Capsules have been successfully
+You should not normally stop taking AGRYLIN unless your doctor tells you to.
+If AGRYLIN

 If you feel unwell during your course of treatment, tell your doctor.